Nirvanna the Band the Show: Production

-Originally created as web series between 2007 and 2009, it was later expanded into a full television series which premiered on Viceland on February 2, 2017.
+Originally created as a web series between 2007 and 2009, it was later expanded into a full television series which premiered on Viceland on February 2, 2017.
 Three episodes were also screened at the 2016 Toronto International Film Festival as part of its Primetime program of television projects.
 The series was originally announced in 2016 as slated to air on City, but was later shifted to Viceland with City airing only the first episode as a preview special.
 The second season has not been picked up for broadcast outside of Canada, however is available for streaming in Australia via SBS On Demand.
-The show was formerly available to stream in the United Kingdom via Channel 4's streaming service All 4, along with other Viceland shows.
+The show was formerly available to stream in the United Kingdom via Channel 4's on demand service, along with other Viceland shows.

+A third season was filmed and partially edited but never released, as Viceland Canada shut down as a network before the season could be finished.
+Zapruder Films purchased the rights to the show, and intend to finish and release the third season when they are finished with the feature film.

 In August 2019, CBC Television officially acquired Nirvanna the Band the Show from Viceland and began airing the series, alongside streaming on CBC Gem.

-The main characters, Matt and Jay, are based on characters McCarrol and Johnson started developing in high school in Mississauga.
-The title sequence for each episode is different, usually imitating the opening scenes or titles of other well-known film or television productions.
+In April 2023, Johnson announced that his next film project would be a film based on the series.
+Nirvanna the Band the Show the Movie began principal photography in 2023, and premiered at SXSW on March 9, 2025.

+In September 2023, both Matt and Jay appeared in a special short for 64X, a fictional expo created by the comedy troupe Mega64.
+Matt also provides the announcements for the faux convention, which is what the short revolves around.

+In September 2024, both Matt and Jay appeared again in another special short for 64X creating new announcements for the convention thus expanding on the premise featured the previous year.